neptune-ai/docs/docs/integrations/catalyst.rst

 Monitor your Catalyst training in Neptune
 -----------------------------------------
-Now you can watch your Catalyst model training in neptune!
+Now you can watch your Catalyst model training in Neptune!

 Check out this |example experiment|.